Cumans: Culture

 controlled ports of Sudak (Surozh), Oziv, and Saksyn.
 Several land routes between Europe and the Near East ran through Cuman territories: the Zaloznyi, the Solianyi, and the Varangian.
-Cuman towns – Sharukan, Suhrov/Sugrov, and Balin – appeared in the Donets River Basin; they were also inhabitted by other peoples besides the Cumans.
-Due to the practice of Cuman towns being named after their khans, town names changed over time – the town of Sharukan appears as Osenev, Sharuk, and Cheshuev.
+Cuman towns—Sharukan, Suhrov/Sugrov, and Balin—appeared in the Donets River Basin; they were also inhabitted by other peoples besides the Cumans.
+Due to the practice of Cuman towns being named after their khans, town names changed over time—the town of Sharukan appears as Osenev, Sharuk, and Cheshuev.
 Rock figures called stone babas, which are found throughout southern Ukraine and other areas on the steppes of Russia, were closely connected with the Cuman religious cult of shamanism.

 The Cumans tolerated all religions, and Islam and Christianity spread quickly among them.
-As they were close to the Kievan Rus' principalities, Cuman khans and important families began to slavicize their names – for example, Yaroslav Tomzakovych, Hlib Tyriievych, Yurii Konchakovych, and Danylo Kobiakovych.
+As they were close to the Kievan Rus' principalities, Cuman khans and important families began to slavicize their names—for example, Yaroslav Tomzakovych, Hlib Tyriievych, Yurii Konchakovych, and Danylo Kobiakovych.
 Ukrainian princely families were often connected by marriage with Cuman khans, lessening wars and conflicts.
 Sometimes the princes and khans waged joint campaigns; for example, in 1221 they attacked the trading town of Sudak on the Black Sea, which was held by the Seljuk Turks and which interfered with Rus'-Cuman trade.

-The Cumans were reported to be handsome people with blond hair, fair skin and blue eyes, and desirable women.
-Cuman women had a high reputation for their beauty amongst the Russian aristocracy.
 Robert de Clari reported that the Cumans often wore a sleeveless sheepskin vest, usually worn in conjunction with bracers.
 Underneath the vest was worn a short or long sleeved tunic/tabard, extended to the mid calf, splitting in the front and back between the legs.
 Men wore trousers and a kaftan, each fastened by a belt, which was the traditional costume.

 The women also wore caftans, as well as pants, dresses, and tunics shorter than those worn by men, sometimes split along the front, back, and sides.
 Clothes were commonly coloured deep crimson for decoration.
 Cuman men wore distinguishing conical felt or leather hats, pointed at the top with a broad brim (if made of felt) or a fur trim around the base (if made of leather).
 The brim of the hat formed a sharp angle at the front and upturned on the rear and at the sides.
 Women wore a large variety of head dresses and also wore conical hats but with a felt top and a cloth veil extending down the back.